smallhadroncollider/taskell/roadmap.md

 ## Misc.

-- Automate website publishing when doing a new build
-    > Should automatically update the `_config.yml` file, build the website, then deploy it
 - Add more information to taskell.app
     > Update taskell.app to have more than just README.md contents.
 Use cases, more images, examples, etc.
     * [ ] Use case example: checklist